Camcan/phase-0-handbook/submission-guidelines.md

 # Guidelines for Submitting Challenges

-At this point, you should be working entirely off your forked copy of the phase zero repository.
-If you don't already have a local copy of this repo on your computer, you'll have to clone one down.
-If you've forgotten how, please refer back to the [Git Practice](../../unit_1/week_1/git_practice/README.md) challenge from week 1.

 ## Navigate to the Challenge's Folder

 Use terminal to find your challenge's folder, and open its contents with sublime.